vivian8725118/ZhiHuDaily/README.md

 # ZhiHuDaily
-A simple iOS client for ZhiHu.
+A simple iOS client for ZhiHuDaily.

 # Using Library
 - Kingfisher